ladybeitel/trivia-code-challenge/README.md

 ## Explanation of Project

-This project is simplistic, and therefore does not utilize unecessary dependencies (like a router).
 The project, however, does utilize a finite state machine for keeping all state and progress through game.